GabeScott/standard-works-vault/General Conference/1997 April - Converts and Young Men.md

 When next I was in London, I again searched for him.
 The day I was to leave, I found him.
 I called him, and we met in the underground station.
 He threw his arms around me as I did around him.
 I had very little time before I had to catch my plane, but we talked briefly and with what I think was a true regard for one another.
 He gave me another embrace before I left.
 I determined that I would never lose track of him again.
 Through the years I wrote to him, letters that I hoped would give encouragement and incentive to return to the Church.
 He wrote in reply without mentioning the Church.

 The years passed.
 I grew older as did he.
 He retired from his work and moved to Switzerland.
 On one occasion when I was in Switzerland, I went out of my way to find the village where he lived.
 We spent the better part of a day together—he, his wife, my wife, and myself.
 We had a wonderful time, but it was evident that the fire of faith had long since died.
 I tried every way I knew, but I could not find a way to rekindle it.
 I continued my correspondence.
-I sent him books, magazines, recordings of the Tabernacle Choir, and other things for which he expressed appreciation.
+I sent him books, magazines, recordings of the Tabernacle Choir, and other things, for which he expressed appreciation.

 He died a few months ago.
 His wife wrote me to inform me of this.
 She said, “You were the best friend he ever had.”